 Emilio Mesa is an active musician in the Dallas / Fort Worth and El Paso, TX areas, pushing creative boundaries and reaching out to his audiences through his organic approach to saxophone and composition.
 Mesa is an alumnus of the prestigious University of North Texas (UNT), where he completed his Bachelor of Music in Jazz Studies, studied with Brad Leali, and performed/recorded with the Two O’Clock Lab Band.
 While leading his "Constructed Reality” project, a genre-defying ensemble that seeks inspiration from the beauty of the world in which we live, and co-leading Nothing Machine, an avant-garde saxophone trio, Mesa also performs regularly in other group configurations, where he can be heard playing straight-ahead jazz with influences ranging from Johnny Hodges and Cannonball Adderley to Lee Konitz and Ornette Coleman.
-Constructed Reality has recorded their debut album, release date TBA.
+Constructed Reality has recorded their debut album and is anticipating a release in spring of 2019.

 During his time at UNT, Mesa performed in several ensembles, both inside and outside of school.
 While experiencing the standard big band repertoire and various straight-ahead and fusion small groups in school, Mesa has been a part of several outside projects with his colleagues, including The Octopod (avant-garde octet), with whom he can be heard on their recently released debut album, “Monoliths and Sepulchres,” and Ararat (Armenian/metal/jazz fusion).
 Mesa also served as a UNT College of Music Ambassador, where he was able to share his enthusiasm and gratitude for his alma mater by speaking with prospective students and showing them around the college.